Frequently Asked Questions

 How much will I save?
 Are savings guaranteed?

-Here’s why: The program price is fixed until January 2024, while National Grid’s fixed Basic Service prices change every six months for residential and commercial customers and every three months for industrial customers.
-Their future prices are not known.
+Here’s why: The program price is fixed until January 2024 under the current contract and January 2026 under the new contract.
+National Grid’s fixed Basic Service prices change seasonally, and their future prices are not known.
 As a result, the Sutton Power Choice price may not always be below National Grid’s current or average price.

 No. National Grid will continue to bill you for your electricity.
-This is the only electricity bill you will receive as a participant in Sutton Power Choice.
-The program is integrated into your existing electricity bill.
+This is the only electric bill you will receive as a participant in Sutton Power Choice.
+The program is integrated into your existing electric bill.

 See an example National Grid bill.